changsongyang/windows-activation/README.md

 > [!WARNING]
 >
 > <details>
-> <summary> Batch script is not recommended </summary>
+> <summary> Batch Scripts Are Not Official </summary>
 >
-> - KMS commands are developed by Microsoft but the batch scripts are not.
+> - KMS commands are **developed by Microsoft** but batch scripts are custom-written.
->   - They are just contain a batch of KMS commands and written by individuals like me.
+>   - They are just contain a batch of commands and written by individuals like me.
 >
 > - Our purpose of creating the scripts is help you guys save your time instead of running all commands, one by one in the command prompt or Windows power shell.
 >   - But this method has never been treated as an official method because opening batch file with admin rights is not recommended by Microsoft.
->   - **For example, if the author inserts the command formatting your disk into the script, all your data will be lost.**
+>   - **Security Warning:** For example, if the author inserts the command formatting your disk (e.g., disk formatting) into the script, all your data loss could occur.
 >
 > </details>